 FRANKFORT, Ky.
-(May 21, 2020) - Kentucky’s seasonally adjusted preliminary April 2020 unemployment rate was 15.4 percent, according to the Kentucky Center for Statistics (KYSTATS), an agency within the Education and Workforce Development Cabinet (EWDC).
+(July 15, 2021) - Kentucky’s seasonally adjusted preliminary July 2021 unemployment rate was 4.4%, according to the Kentucky Center for Statistics (KYSTATS), an agency within the Education and Workforce Development Cabinet (EWDC).

 Labor force statistics, including the unemployment rate, are based upon estimates from the Current Population Survey of households.
 The survey is designed to measure trends in the number of people working, and includes jobs in agriculture and individuals who are self-employed.

-In a separate federal survey of business establishments that excludes jobs in agriculture and people who are self-employed, Kentucky’s seasonally adjusted nonfarm employment decreased by 289,600 jobs, or 15 percent, in April 2020 compared to March 2020.
-Kentucky’s employment was down 299,900 jobs relative to April 2019, or 15.5 percent.
+In a separate federal survey of business establishments that excludes jobs in agriculture and people who are self-employed, Kentucky’s seasonally adjusted nonfarm employment decreased by 5,100 jobs in July 2021 compared to June 2021.
+Kentucky’s nonfarm employment was up 48,100 jobs or 2.7% compared to July 2020.

 Nonfarm data is provided by the Bureau of Labor Statistics’ Current Employment Statistics program.
-According to the survey, all of Kentucky’s 11 major nonfarm North American Industry Classification System (NAICS) job sectors reduced employment in April.
+According to the survey, employment increased for nine of Kentucky’s 11 major nonfarm North American Industry Classification System (NAICS) job sectors in July 2021, while two declined.

-Employment decreased by 11,800 jobs in the other services sector from March 2020 to April 2020.
-This sector was down by 10,100 positions since April 2019.
+Employment in the other services sector rose by 300 jobs in July 2021 and jumped by 2,200 positions since July 2020.
 The other services sector includes repairs and maintenance, personal care services and religious organizations.

-The financial activities sector lost 1,800 jobs in April 2020.
-The finance and insurance subsector was down 1,300 jobs while the real estate, rental and leasing subsector was down 500 jobs from March to April.
-The sector was down 2,400 jobs compared to last April.
+Employment in the financial activities sector dropped by 200 positions in July 2021.
+The finance and insurance subsector fell by 200 jobs while the real estate, rental and leasing subsector was unchanged from June 2021 to July 2021.
+The sector has grown by 3,600 jobs or 3.9% from last July.